$\otimes$-Frobenius functors and exact module categories: Abstract

 \section{Abstract}

-We call a tensor functor $F\colon\C\rightarrow\D$ between finite tensor categories \Frob if the left and right adjoints of $F$ are isomorphic as $\C$-bimodule functors.
-We provide various characterizations of \Frob functors such as the unimodularity of the centralizer $\Z(\FDF)$.
-We analyze the procedure of pulling back actions of tensor categories on module categories along tensor functors, and show that properties like pivotality and unimodularity are preserved if $F$ is \Frob\!\!.
-These results allow the transport of Frobenius algebras under certain conditions.
-We apply the results to internal natural transformations and examples coming from Hopf algebras.
+We call a tensor functor $F:\mathcal{C}\to\mathcal{D}$ between finite tensor categories \emph{$\otimes$-Frobenius} if its left and right adjoints are isomorphic as $\mathcal{C}$-bimodule functors.
+We give several characterizations of this notion---most notably, $F$ is $\otimes$-Frobenius if and only if the centralizer $Z({}_{F}\!{\mathcal{D}}_{\!F})$ is unimodular.
+We use them to analyze how actions on module categories behave under pullback along $F$.
+For perfect functors, we show that twisting a $\mathcal{D}$-module category $\mathcal{M}$ along $F$ preserves exactness, and that pivotality, unimodularity, and sphericality are preserved whenever $F$ is $\otimes$-Frobenius (or, more generally, Frobenius with respect to $\mathcal{M}$).